ochantor/Computation-with-Canonical-Microcircuits-Areas./README.md

 ---

-The observed creature behavior therefore do not emerge from isolated microcircuits alone.
+The observed creature behavior therefore does not emerge from isolated microcircuits alone.
 They emerge from the interaction between **winner rotation** , **activity persistence** and two coupled cortical areas.

 ---